klaudio07/bikesharing/README.md

 2- Tableau does a great job analyzing data and illustrating different graphs.
 This helps to analyze and showcase.

 3- Bikesharing case is an excellent case for analyzing data with Tableau.
-The conclusions  like, trips, hours, gender usag, times etc. can clearly be analyzed and visualized to inform the business decision of the business proposal.
+The conclusions  like, trips, hours, gender usage, times etc. can clearly be analyzed and visualized to inform the business decision of the business proposal.

 Please visit the site to see the data in my Tableau  https://public.tableau.com/profile/klaudio.kalari#!/vizhome/Module14_16012684627230/Dashboard1